Talking Writing Events

 ‘The more you try to be interested in other people, the more you find out about yourself.’

 Sometimes we forget about the great when revelling in the new.
-At this annual event the NSW Writers’ Centre intends to address this by honouring Australian writers who have made a significant contribution to our literary culture.
+In its annual Honouring Australian Writers series, the NSW Writers’ Centre addresses this by paying tribute to writers who have made an important contribution to our literary culture.

-On the tenth anniversary of her death, this is an opportunity to revisit or perhaps discover the works of Thea Astley, the only writer to have won the Miles Franklin four times.
-A woman of sharp wit and deep humanity, Thea Astley draws our eye back to that from which we may wish to turn away.
+On the tenth anniversary of her death, we revisit or perhaps discover the works of Thea Astley, who won the Miles Franklin four times.
+A woman of sharp wit and deep humanity, Astley draws our eye back to that from which we may wish to turn away.
 She often wrote of the lush Queensland landscape but she grappled with those issues beneath the surface: cruelty and injustice towards Aborigines, women, and the marginalised.

 This event will be held on Saturday 23 August, 2014 at the Metcalfe Auditorium in the Macquarie Street Building of the State Library.
 It will run from 2.00 PM to 3.15 PM.